xzoert/graphene/README.md

      // DELETE ALL
      $books->delete();             // OR   $bookshop->books=null;

-Every property can be one of the following data types:
+Every property can be of one of the following data types:

 - int
 - string